gohsonghan98/gitbookclone/document/function/Dataset/filterData/filterData.md

 ### Step

-1. Call the function "filterData"and define the dataset.
+1. Call the function "filterData" and define the dataset.
    <br>
    dataset: l_item<br>